Lev Gudkov: Work at the Levada Center

-Besides his work at the different institutions, Gudkov also works as a professor.
+Gudkov also worked as a lecturer.
 In 1994 he lectured sociology at the Jewish University of Moscow.
 From 1996 to 2004 and in 2006, he was a lecturer in sociology at the Russian State University for the Humanities.
 Additionally from 2005–2007 he gave lecture and seminars on the topic “Russia – a transitional society? - Cultural and institutional factors of socio-political conservatism in post-Soviet Russia” at the department of Political Science at the Moscow School of Social and Economic Sciences.

+Personal life

+As of 2023 Gudkov still lived in Russia.
+In an interview with Der Spiegel he said: "I'm already old, it's too late for me to move away."
+When asked what effect the developments have on him personally: "I would call it depression.
+An occupational hazard."

 Publications

 Gudkov is the author of several books and articles considering the theory and methodology of sociology, sociology of literature, ethnonational relations and social problems of the Post-Soviet society, including: